Measure

 The United States is a superpower in Asia.

-The United States still exerts less influence in the region than expected given its available resources, as indicated by the country’s negative power gap score.
-While the United States is a net underachiever in Asia, its negative power gap continued to improve in 2022.
+The United States exerts slightly less influence in the region than expected given its available resources, as indicated by the country's negative Power Gap score, which expanded marginally in 2025.

 Read more analysis in the Key Findings report.
 Explore further results in the Scores section.